-- The insulated pipe requires that the 3" ( 7.62 cm ) pipe must run through it, reduces the surface temperature of the pipe going through your roof and ceiling.
-Keeps the flue gas temperatures nice and hot which reduces creosote buildup and improves efficiency.
+- The 5" insulated pipe must have 3" flue pipe running through it.
+It reduces the surface temperature of the pipe as it goes through your roof and ceiling.
+It keeps the flue gas temperatures nice and hot, which reduces creosote buildup and improves efficiency.

-- Support brackets keep the 5" pipe in place center of the hole.
+- Support brackets hold the 5" insulated pipe in place at the center of the hole.

 - The rain cap prevents water from going down the pipe and acts as a spark arrester.